Common Book Program

 What is the Program's Goal?

 Designed to promote a deeper understanding of the human experience, the program’s goal is to provide a shared experience to enhance civic engagement and build empathy while utilizing high-impact learning practices.
 Those practices include elements such as collaborative learning experiences, service-learning opportunities, and reflective writing assignments.
-Public Good Reads also incorporates themes of social responsibility as well as collaboration, inclusion, participation, and equity.
+The Common Book Program also incorporates themes of social responsibility as well as collaboration, inclusion, participation, and equity.

 "A common book program provides a shared foundation for students to engage with ideas and perspectives that can be very different from their own, leading to intellectual conversation and personal growth." — TCC President and CEO Leigh B. Goodson, Ph.D.